usi-lfkeitel/saturn/README.md

 ## Build

-Clone the repo and run `make generate && make`.
+Run `go get github.com/usi-lfkeitel/saturn/cmd/saturn` or clone the repo to the appropriate place in your $GOPATH and run `make generate && make`.
 A binary will be created at `./bin/saturn`.

 ## Configuration